The Bai of South Sudan

-The Bari Bai of South Sudan, numbering approximately 4,700 people, are Unengaged and Unreached.
-They are a people of South Sudan and can also be known as Bai.
-They are an Indigenous people, in the Adamawa-Ubangi people cluster of the Sub-Saharan African affinity bloc.
+The Bai of South Sudan, numbering approximately 4,700 people, are Unengaged and Unreached.
+They are a small Ubangian‑speaking ethnic group living in Western Bahr el Ghazal and can also be known as Bari.
+They are an Indigenous people, in the Adamawa-Ubangi people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion - Animism.
 They primarily speak Bai.

 No photo available